stackitcloud/stackit-cli/docs/stackit_auth_login.md

 ### Synopsis

-Login to the STACKIT CLI
+Login to the STACKIT CLI.

 ```
 stackit auth login [flags]